 However, the page style structure is hard to understand for those who don’t have adequate knowledge.
 For instance, our grandparents may not know what the page on the screen is saying.
 Meanwhile, just as the language is ambiguous, sometimes the page structure is ambiguous as well, therefore it bring great difficulties to computer in understanding what the page says.

 What is the difference between elements

 Because it’s the computer that extract large quantities of data.
 So we have to tell the computer accurately which elements you want to extract.
 In the “XPath / RegEx” analytical mode, XPath and regular expressions are the descriptions of information.
 Selecting a correct expression that covers different pages and differentiates from other attributes, is not an easy job and needs experience and skills.

 In the “data highlighter” analytical mode, software will select a correct expression automatically.
 And in the process of “wrapper generation and data extraction”, rules are also analyzed by the computer.

 After solving these two problems, we come to structural parsing.

-Structural parsing virtually is the interpretation of the program to a web page, whether the interpretation is based on either creating the rule manually and making agreements to the program.
+Structural parsing virtually is the Interpretation of computer to a web page, whether the interpretation is based on either creating the rule manually and making agreements to computer or machine learning.

-Imagine that someone knows what the page says and what information has included inside the page when he/she opens a page.
+We can imagine that someone will know what the page says and what information has included inside the page when he/she opens a page.
 It’s an ability and a method that people acquire knowledge from web pages.
 Likewise, structural extraction is the process that computer acquire knowledge from web pages.
-And in Octoparse, we use “rule” to tell the program what data we want to grab from the web page.
+And in Octoparse, we use “rule” to tell computer what data we want to fetch from the web page.